carmine560/trading-assistant/README.md

 2](https://go.sbisec.co.jp/lp/lp_hyper_sbi2_211112.html).
 By defining an action consisting of a sequence of commands, this script can:

-  * Calculate the maximum number of shares for a market order on margin trading,
+  * Calculate the maximum number of shares for a market order on margin trading
-  * Manipulate widgets to prepare your order,
+  * Manipulate widgets to prepare your order
-  * Trigger actions using the mouse and keyboard,
+  * Trigger actions using the mouse and keyboard
-  * Schedule actions.
+  * Schedule actions

 > **Disclaimer**: `trading_assistant.py` does not analyze or make decisions for
 > you.
 If you operate under incorrect assumptions, the potential for loss may